Yahoo Mail: 2002–2010

 On July 9, 2004, Yahoo! acquired Oddpost, a webmail service which simulated a desktop email client.
 Oddpost had features such as drag-and-drop support, right-click menus, RSS feeds, a preview pane, and increased speed using email caching to shorten response time.
 Many of the features were incorporated into an updated Yahoo!
 Mail service.

 Competition

-On April 1, 2004, Google announced its Gmail service with 1 GB of storage, however Gmail's invitation-only accounts kept the other webmail services at the forefront.
+On April 1, 2004, Google announced its Gmail service with 1 GB of storage, although Gmail's invitation-only accounts kept the other webmail services at the forefront.
 Most major webmail providers, including Yahoo!
 Mail, increased their mailbox storage in response.
 Yahoo! first announced 100 MB of storage for basic accounts and 2 GB of storage for premium users.
 However, soon Yahoo!
 Mail increased its free storage quota to 1 GB, before eventually allowing unlimited storage.
 Yahoo!
 Mail had free unlimited storage from March 27, 2007, until October 8, 2013.